plumvillage/newsletter/src/2024/vi/articles/includes/transmission-gathas-vn.md

 > > Thành quả bậc trượng phu
 > > Được hương gió lan toả

-> **Chân Hỷ Tạng**
-> *(Thế danh: Faye Nhi Nguyen)*
-> > By seeing the nature of affinities planted since beginningless time
-> > The authentic fruit of insight reveals itself as a **storehouse of joy**
-> > Walking this ancient path suddenly we realize that there was never a time when we were not wonderful together
-> > Sunflowers waving in the gentle breeze quietly reveal the wondrous Dharma Body

 > **Chân Minh Hải**
 > *(Thế danh: Daya Heather Jepsen)*
 > > The **Ocean** of Wisdom is our ancient and true inheritance